-This page is for support of the legacy Phillips Hue plugin.
-For new installations please use the New Hue Plugin.
+This page is about the original and not legacy Phillips Hue Hub plugin.
+For new installs please use the new Hue plugin.

 XTension has full support for the Phillips Hue Hub supporting the full color suite as well as the color temperature suite for all supported bulbs and lamps.
 XTension also supports any remotes, sensors and “clip” sensors that you may have attached to your hub.

 XTension also supports the commands for color looping as well as flashing the bulbs or temporarily flashing a color by way of alerting you in response to some input to the system.

 One thing I never cared for with CF and LED bulbs was that they didn’t get warmer when they dimmed like traditional bulbs (though the new Warm Glow lamps also from Phillips do a great job of simulating that on a regular dimmer) you can now simulate that change with the color temperature value for these lamps.